nieberdinge/HackUMBC-2020-OfficeHourBot/README.md

     6) Click on the "Copy" button under token
     7) Paste this token into the `TOKENFILE.py`

+## Available Functions
+    - Commands Available to Instructors:
+        - !startOh 'priority' (optional)
+            - adds the caller to the office hour session
+        - !endOh
+            - ends the office hour session of the caller
+        - !accept
+            - accepts the person in front of the queue
+        - !reset
+            - resets all students queue priority, keeps total
+        - !reject [Student ID] [Reason]
+            - removes student from queue and direct message them the reason
+        - !close
+            - closes a category including all voice chats and text chats
+        - !private
+            - creates a private one on one session
+        - !addAssignment [Name] ; [Due Date] ; [Description]
+            - Creates an assignment for students to view
+        - !clearAssignment
+            - Will clear all the listed assignments
+        - !beginLecture [Number of Breakout Rooms (optional)]
+            - Begins a lecture and creates rooms if applicable
+        - !endLecture
+            - Removes the lecture chat and breakout groups
+        - !help
+            - Shows instructor and student commands in discord
+    - Commands Available to Students:
+        - !join [Reason]
+            - Lets student join queue for office hours
+        - !leave
+            - Lets student leave queue for office hours
+        - !position
+            - Shows student their position in queue
+        - !onDuty
+            - shows who the current TA's on duty are
+        - !inQueue
+            - Shows the current queue of students
+        - !help
+            - Shows student commands in discord

 ## Video steps
     - start with new guild
     - call setup command